Bob Wild Lung Transplant Grants

 Learn about and apply for lung transplant assistance from The Bonnell Foundation.

-To apply for lung transplant assistance from the Bonnell Foundation, please complete the Bob Wild Lung Transplant Assistance Application and mail to (or download below):
+To apply for lung transplant assistance from the Bonnell Foundation, please complete the Bob Wild Lung Transplant Assistance Request form on the right or download a print-friendly copy and mail to:

 The Bonnell Foundation

 Royal Oak, Michigan 48068

 Applications will be reviewed (rotating deadline) as they are received by the Foundation’s Board of Directors.
 The review may include contacting the Applicant, the Applicants social worker, insurance company, and/or parents/guardian, and transplant center to verify information and clarify any questions.
 Once a determination is made, the Applicant will be contacted in person by a Board Member and receive a formal award letter in the mail.

 Each award can be used to offset out-of-pocket post transplant costs not covered by your insurance or any other means for up to $3,000.00 maximum/total lifetime.